CCSP exam details and process [updated 2022]

-The Certified Cloud Security Professional (CCSP) certification by (ISC)² is the certification of choice for candidates aspiring to be cloud security experts.
-It is one of the most-sought-after cloud security certifications and sets you apart from the competition in the industry.
-In this article, we address specific questions that you as an aspiring CCSP candidate might have concerning the exam.
+The certified cloud security professional (CCSP) certification from the International Information System Security Certification Consortium (ISC)² is the credential of choice for candidates aspiring to be cloud security experts.
+It is one of the most sought-after options that sets you apart from the competition in the industry.

-The CCSP exam is designed to ensure that cloud security professionals have the required knowledge, skills and abilities in cloud security design, implementation, architecture, operations, controls and compliance with regulatory frameworks.
+The CCSP exam is designed to ensure you have the knowledge, skills and abilities in cloud security design, implementation, architecture, operations, controls and compliance with regulatory frameworks.

-The credential complements and builds upon existing credentials, including the Certified Information Systems Security Professional (CISSP) by (ISC)² and CSA’s Certificate of Cloud Security Knowledge (CCSK).
-Even though having prior knowledge in these certifications will enhance your understanding of much of the content, it is not a requirement, although it is certainly an added advantage.
+The credential complements and builds upon existing options, including the certified information systems security professional (CISSP) from (ISC)² and CSA’s certificate of cloud security knowledge (CCSK).
+Even though knowledge in these certification areas will enhance your understanding of much of the content, it is not a requirement.

-To register for the exam, you need to create an account with Pearson VUE, which is a leading provider of global computer-based training for certification and licensure exams.
-You can find much more about the testing locations, policies and accommodations on the link they provide over here.
+To register for the exam, you must create an account with Pearson VU, a renowned global computer-based training providing certification and licensure exams.
+You can find much more about the testing locations, policies and accommodations on the official (ISC)² site.

-The following steps should be followed in creating your Pearson VUE account:
+The following steps are required to create your Pearson VUE account:

 - Create an account with Pearson VUE